 Bees relish its flowers as a source of nectar, and this is the reason behind its name.
 The tree is an excellent source of firewood and lumber as well.
 Honey locusts are also grown for ornamental purposes along highways and as an agroforestry species.

-Honey locust originated somewhere in the Eastern USA and then it spread across Middle-East, Asia, and Australia.
+Honey locust originated somewhere in the Eastern USA and then Honey locust spread across Middle-East, Asia, and Australia.
 It is fast-growing and can start flowering 3 years after planting.
-This tree has a matchless endurance and can withstand heavy frosts as well as dry periods.
-It prefers moist but well-drained soils but does not like shade.
-If grown on alluvium rich, delta soils, it shows rapid and profuse growth.
+Honey locust has a matchless endurance and can withstand heavy frosts as well as dry periods.
+Honey locust prefers moist but well-drained soils but does not like shade.
+If grown on alluvium-rich, delta soils, it shows rapid and profuse growth.
 It also dislikes high winds.

 Soil erosion and windbreak